ahmad-shaban/qtile/README.md

 SUPER + END             | switch to last group or workspace (workspace 7) SUPER + ESCAPE          | switch to last visited group or workspace

+#### ***Notes***:
+* You can use vim keybindings `hjkl` instead of arrow keys in all previous keybindings

-You should also be able to use screen brightness and voulme/sound keys to adjust them.
+* You should also be able to use screen brightness and voulme/sound keys to adjust them.
 If you have a calculator key in your keyboard it should start `Qalculate!` if it's installed on your system.

 ---
 # **Aditional Tip**